spanndemic/mobilecpptutorials/docs/_posts/2017-09-15-hello-world-app-part-1.md

 Both Xcode and Android Studio can be used to build and run C++ projects.
 Android Studio has a few extra steps to see C++ output in the console, though, so we will just use Xcode for now.

-Open Xcode, and either select ‘Create a new Xcode project’ from the splash screen or go to File > New > Project from the top nav.
+Open Xcode, and either select ‘Create a new Xcode project’ from the splash screen or go to **File > New > Project** from the top nav.

-In the dialog that appears, select ‘Command Line Tool’ under OS X Application, and then click the Next button:
+In the dialog that appears, select 'macOS‘ from the menu at the top, then select 'Command Line Tool’ and then click the Next button:

 ![Xcode C++ Choose Template]({{ "/assets/images/hello-world-part-1/xcode_cpp_choose_template.png" | prepend:site.baseurl }} "Xcode C++ Choose Template")